 Click Next.
 The software configures the NIC.

 Before downloading the firmware image to the card, unlock the SD card.
-Keep the card unlocked while the card is in the Arria® board card reader.
+Keep the card unlocked while the card is in the Zynq® board card reader.

 Insert a 4 GB or larger SD memory card into the memory card reader on the host computer.
+The card must be formatted with the FAT32 format.
 Select the appropriate drive from the list.

 To copy the programming file from the host computer to the SD card, click Write.
 Any existing data on the memory card is erased during this process.